Let’s face it, I am obsessed with Italy, and Sorrento, Italy, is one of the reasons why.

 Oceanside Restaurants and More

-Marian Grande translates to a large marina, but Marina Grande is the small of the two marinas that you will find in Sorrento, Italy.
+Marian Grande translates to a large marina, but Marina Grande is the smallest of the two marinas in Sorrento, Italy.

 I love the rustic, old-world charm of Marina Grande, especially the cute church, Chiesa di Sant’Anna.